edcork/edcork.github.io/docs/pages/write/models.md

 ---
-title: Service Management record models
+title: "Sample 2: Service Management record models"
 layout: default
 parent: Writing
 nav_order: 3
 has_toc: false
 ---

-# Service Management record models
+# Sample 2: Service Management record models
 {: .no_toc }

 A model simplifies the creation of records in Service Management.
 A model is a template that end users can select when creating a new record.
 Service Management automatically populates fields in the new record using information in the model.
 For certain record types, a model can even create the tasks necessary to complete a process.
 Models also help to standardize the process of record creation.